Updated September 2013

 How do your newsletters work?

-We send out a weekly newsletter that contains stories about philanthropy and nonprofits.
-We also send out updates about new blog posts and other resources as we develop them (collectively the “Updates”).
-Nonprofits that register with the Website automatically receive the newsletter and the Updates.
-Otherwise, if you are not already receiving the newsletter or the Updates, then you must opt in to receive them.
+We send out a biweekly newsletter that contains tips and trends on events and event technology.
+We also send out updates about new blog posts and other resources as we develop them (collectively the “updates”).
+Individuals that register with the Website automatically receive the newsletter and the updates.
+Otherwise, if you are not already receiving the newsletter or the updates, then you must opt in to receive them.